-Sometimes when I'm browsing in Waterstones, Foyles and other similar shops, I come across books entitled 'Famous Feminists of History', or 'A Complete Guide to Feminism's History' or even '10 Women in History'.
-What I am unfortunately disappointed in, is that these books only ever go back as far as the 19th and 20th centuries. … Continue reading The First Feminists (Early Modern Empowerment)
+Sometimes when I'm browsing in Waterstones, Foyles, or other similar shops, I come across books entitled 'Famous Feminists of History', or 'A Complete Guide to Feminism's History' or even '10 Women in History'.
+I am unfortunately always disappointed to learn that these books only ever go back as far as the 19th and 20th centuries. … Continue reading The First Feminists (Early Modern Empowerment)

 Happy International Women's Day everyone!
 As more and more people begin to celebrate IWD in small, different ways, it is starting to become one of my favourite days of the year.
 My social media is filled with declarations of love for womankind.
 For an entire day, I get to scroll through artwork, poetry, articles and … Continue reading Justice for Katherine Howard (International Women’s Day 2020)

 I am a proud, and self-proclaimed Tudor nerd.
 I am completely obsessed with their dynasty and the period in which they ruled; I have watched almost every Tudor-related film and read copious amounts of Tudor fiction.
 On top of this, I am a gigantic musical theatre fan.
 My friend once refused to let me pick … Continue reading My undying love for: SIX THE MUSICAL